Welcome to Food Services!

 New Afterschool Supper Program in Kankakee District 111

-Beginning, Monday, September 17th, KSD111 will open their first After-School Supper site at the Junior High School.
-Over the next few months we hope to add additional After-School Supper sites throughout the district.
+Beginning, Monday, September 17th, KSD111 opened their first After-School Supper site at the Junior High School.
+Recently, we added our second After-School Supper site at the High School.

 The Afterschool Supper Program connects children with a free healthy meal in a safe, supervised location.
 Afterschool Supper sites offer fun learning and recreational activities so kids and teens can eat a healthy meal while staying active and being with friends.

 - Meals are FREE to children and teens ages 18 and younger

 - Adults are welcome to enjoy supper at a cost of $4.00 per meal.

 - Food served at afterschool supper sites follows USDA nutrition guidelines and are paid for by the USDA

 - Afterschool supper sites are at fun, safe places for kids to go such as schools, churches, community centers and other places

 - Sites offer learning and recreational activities for kids of all ages so they can eat, hang out with friends and take part in activities offered

 - Parents don’t need to apply to the program or show proof of income